AI Ethical Use Policy

 Cogent Clinic provides:

-- Transcription of clinical sessions to support accurate note-taking
+- Transcription of clinical sessions to support accurate note-taking.

-- AI-assisted note drafting to help clinicians produce clinical notes more efficiently
+- AI-assisted note drafting to help clinicians produce clinical notes more efficiently.

-All outputs produced by Cogent Clinic are reviewed and approved by a qualified clinician before being stored in the clinical record (held in Halaxy).
 Cogent Clinic operates under a Data Protection Impact Assessment completed by each clinician for their own use, and meets the minimum standards set out in Section 8.

 7. Other AI Tools Clinicians May Use